wilwfy/LeetCode/README.md

 1. An implementation of Trie can be found in 720.
 Longest Word in Dictionary
 2. An implementation of Max Heap can be found in 692.
 Top K Frequent Words

+Dynamic Programming:
+1. the Math.max() and Math.min() are often used in Java solutions

 Heuristic Solutions:

-14. Longest Common Prefix
+0014.
+Longest Common Prefix

-53. Maximum Subarray
+0053.
+Maximum Subarray

+0123.
+Best Time to Buy and Sell Stock III

-141. Linked List Cycle
+0141.
+Linked List Cycle

-142. Linked List Cycle II
+0142.
+Linked List Cycle II

-160. Intersection of Two Linked Lists
+0160.
+Intersection of Two Linked Lists

-169. Majority Element
+0169.
+Majority Element

-234. Palindrome Linked List
+0234.
+Palindrome Linked List